 For higher-value pieces, Ken takes additional measures to ensure the safety of the work.
 “Shipping anything worth more than a thousand dollars is definitely tricky,” he says, and suggests that artists look into using a private freight company or a carrier that specializes in art handling, despite the higher costs.

 Plagiarism issues and copyright protection

-💡 TIP: Artists do have legal recourse, and should seek the advice of a copyright lawyer to help protect intellectual property before the infringement happens.
+While copycats may be a reality, artists and businesses have legal recourse and should seek the advice of a copyright lawyer to help protect intellectual property before infringement happens.

 The artist as an entrepreneur